visgl/deck.gl/docs/layers/README.md

 higher precision, particularly under high zoom levels (> 1.000.000x) at the cost of sacrificing some performance and memory.

 Layers that have a 64 bit counterpart are marked with a 64-bit tag.
-TODO

 ## Sample Layers